3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 3.13 OTHER INCOME

-3.14 FINANCE COSTS
+3.14 BORROWING COSTS

 3.15 EMPLOYEE BENEFITS

-i.
+a.
 Defined benefit plan

-The Company’s gratuity scheme is a defined benefit plan (funded).
-For defined benefit plans, the cost of providing benefits is determined using the Projected Unit Credit Method, with independent actuarial valuations being carried out at each Balance Sheet date.
+actuarial valuations being carried out at each Balance Sheet date.
 Remeasurement of net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effects of asset ceiling (if any, excluding interest) are recognised in other comprehensive income for the period in which they occur.
-Net interest expense and other expenses related to defined benefit plans are recognised in the Statement of Profit and Loss.
-Past service cost is recognised immediately to the extent that the benefits are already vested or amortised on a straight-line basis over the average period until the benefits become vested.
+Net interest expense and other expenses related to defined benefit plans are recognised in Statement of Profit and Loss.
+Past service cost is recognised immediately to the extent that the benefits are already vested or amortized on a straight-line basis over the average period until the benefits become vested.

 The retirement benefit obligation recognised in the Balance Sheet represents the present value of the defined benefit obligation as adjusted for unrecognised past service cost, and as reduced by the fair value of scheme assets, if any.
 Any asset resulting from this calculation is limited to the present value of available refunds and reductions in future contributions to the scheme.

-ii.
+b.
 Defined contribution plan

-iii.
+c.
 Compensated absences

-The employees can carry-forward a portion of the unutilized accrued compensated absences
+The employees can carry-forward a portion of the unutilized accrued compensated absences and utilize it in future service periods or receive cash compensation on termination of employment.

-and utilize it in future service periods or receive cash compensation on termination of employment.
-Since the compensated absences do not fall due wholly within twelve months after the end of the period in which the employees render the related service and are also not expected to be utilized wholly within twelve months after the end of such period, the benefit is classified as a long-term employee benefit.
-The Company records an obligation for such compensated absences in the period in which the employee renders the services that increase this entitlement.
-The obligation is measured on the basis of independent actuarial valuation using the projected unit credit method.
+obligation for such compensated absences in the period in which the employee renders the services that increase this entitlement.
+The obligation is measured on the basis of independent actuarial valuation using the Projected Unit Credit Method.
 Remeasurement gains/losses are recognised in the Statement of Profit and Loss in the period in which they arise.

-iv.
+d.
 Other employee benefits

 Costs incurred during the research phase of a project are expensed when incurred.
 Costs incurred in the development phase are recognised as an intangible asset in accordance with policy defined in 3.6.

 When the terms of the share-based payment arrangement are modified, the minimum expense recognised is the expense had the terms not been modified.
-Additional expense is recognised on modification that increase the total fair value
+Additional expense is recognised on modification that increase the total fair value of the share-based payment arrangement or are otherwise beneficial to the employee as measured at the date of modification.
+Where the grant of equity instruments is cancelled by the entity, the remaining fair value is recognised immediately in the Statement of Profit and Loss.

 For the stock options granted to the employees of the subsidiaries, the share based compensation expenses are charged to the respective subsidiary.
+The said recovery is netted off from the Employee benefits expense.

-3.18 DIVIDEND
+3.18 DiviDEND

 Income tax expense comprises current and deferred income tax.
 Income tax expense is recognised in the Statement of Profit and Loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in other comprehensive income.
 Current income tax for current and prior periods is recognised at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the Balance Sheet date.
 Deferred income tax assets and liabilities are recognised for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the standalone financial statements.

 Deferred income tax assets and liabilities are measured using tax rates and tax laws that have been enacted or substantively enacted by the Balance Sheet date and are expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of changes in tax rates on deferred income tax assets and liabilities is recognised as income or expense in the period that includes the enactment or the substantive enactment date.
-A deferred income tax asset is recognised to the extent that it is probable that
+A deferred income tax asset is recognised to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences and tax losses can be utilized.
+Deferred income taxes are not provided on the undistributed earnings of branches where it is expected that the earnings of the branch will not be distributed in the foreseeable future.
+The Company offsets current tax assets and current tax liabilities, where it has a legally enforceable right to set off the recognised amounts and where it intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.

 Minimum Alternate Tax

-Minimum Alternate Tax ("MAT") under the provisions of the Income-tax Act, 1961 is recognised as current tax in the Statement of Profit and Loss.
-The credit available under the Act in respect of MAT paid is recognised as an asset only when and to the extent there is convincing evidence that the Company will pay normal income tax during the period for which the MAT credit can be carried forward for set-off against the normal tax liability.
+available under the Act in respect of MAT paid is recognised as an asset only when and to the extent there is convincing evidence that the Company will pay normal income tax during the period for which the MAT credit can be carried forward for set-off against the normal tax liability.
 MAT credit recognised as an asset is reviewed at each Balance Sheet date and written down to the extent the aforesaid convincing evidence no longer exists.

 3.20 EARNINGS PER SHARE